Advertisement

 Other Programs

-Priority is given to individuals who live, work, or previously lived in Glendale, are employed, elderly (62+), disabled, military, homeless/at risk of homelessness, or victims of domestic violence; selection is via lottery drawing; one application per household.
+Applicants must meet income, citizenship/immigration, and other screening requirements, with background checks for those 16 or older.
+Priority is given to those who live, work, or previously lived in Glendale, are employed, elderly (62+), disabled, military, homeless, at risk of homelessness, or victims of domestic violence.

-Priority is given to individuals who live, work, or previously lived in Glendale, are employed, elderly (62+), disabled, military, homeless/at risk of homelessness, or victims of domestic violence; selection is via lottery drawing; one application per household.
+Priority is given to those who live, work, or previously lived in Glendale, are employed, elderly (62+), disabled, military, homeless, at risk of homelessness, or victims of domestic violence.
+Applications are limited to one per household per program, with 350 selected by lottery.

 Status History